Customer Relationship Management (CRM) is the three-letter cousin of the famous “SEO.”

 (Hubspot’s CRM is all-inclusive, for one price and with unlimited users.)

-Our agency used Infusionsoft for about a year.
+Many moons ago, our agency used Infusionsoft for about a year.

 It was a pretty incredible tool and was our first real step into the world of higher-level CRMs.